5argon/resource-script/README.md

 Here we essentially hack TypeScript a bit by declaring a **useless function** just so we can use it.

-The parser will be able to get `"pair"` along with each element, which supports the same data type as when declaring a simple key with values on the right side.
+The parser will be able to get `"pair"` along with each element, which supports the same data type as in other places.
+Note that the type on the useless function are not accessible by the parser, but helps you put in the right thing into each slot of the tuple.

 It is also possible to put a tuple inside the template string.
 It can model something like [ICU transforms](https://unicode-org.github.io/icu/userguide/transforms/general/) in a more organized manner and get better syntax highlighting.